The Grasshopper And The Ants

 - A notable third ending, written by Jacques-Melchior Villefranche, has the ants turning the Grasshopper away, but shortly after his departure the anthill is wiped out in a freak snowstorm.
 Now homeless and desperate, the ants beg shelter of their neighbors, the Honeybees.
 The queen of the honeybees at first repeats to them their own heartless words to the Grasshopper, and then lets them into the hive, where the Grasshopper is already providing music and being sheltered.
 The lesson here is the same as the first ending, with the added twist that the best laid plans can be wrecked by chance, so have compassion on others - you'd want the same for yourself.

 Very loose inspiration for the film A Bug's Life

 , and also inspired a Silly Symphony

 - All Work vs. All Play

 - An Aesop: Naturally.
 But remarkably, this story's Aesop changes quite dramatically depending on the ending.
 Most schools usually go for the first or third ending due to wanting to teach a lesson about compassion.
 Plus you know, the second is pretty morbid.

 - Disproportionate Retribution: Certainly disproportionate if the reader sees the Grasshopper as sympathetic, especially if the Grasshopper had offered to be a music-teacher to the Ants' children — which anyone will notice, is honest work for honest pay.

 - Order Versus Chaos: The Ants are Order, the Grasshopper is Chaos.

 - Slobs Versus Snobs

 - Starving Artist: The Grasshopper at the end.
-In turn, the symbol of the Grasshopper or Cicada is frequently joined to characters who are bohemian but liable to the cruel world.
+In turn, the symbol of the Grasshopper or Cicada is frequently joined to characters who are bohemian but vulnerable to the cruel world.